amonapp/amon/README.rst

 ==================================================================
-Amon - Self-hosted DevOps monitoring toolkit
+Amon Lite - Self-hosted DevOps monitoring toolkit
 ==================================================================

 Introduction
 =============

-Amon was designed with one goal in mind - to help you completely monitor your web applications.
+Amon Lite was designed with one goal in mind - to help you completely monitor your web applications.